CEA-LIST/runia_core/README.md

 Global steps for using the package:

-* **To make an evaluation** of how the component performs at classifying one or several Out-of-Distribution (OoD) test datasets with respect to an In-Distribution (InD) test dataset:
+* **To make an evaluation** of how several uncertainty estimation methods perform at classifying one or several Out-of-Distribution (OoD) test datasets with respect to an In-Distribution (InD) test dataset:

     1. Load your Dataloader Modules for InD and OoD datasets.
 For the InD it is necessary to use the train and a test set; for the OoD only the test set is needed.
     2. Load your DNN Module trained on the InD dataset.